 Possible Points Points Applying For Government Measures 10 Require all new large buildings constructed and owned by the local jurisdiction to be LEED certified.
 10 A local government building is LEED certified.
 5 Require new buildings constructed and owned by the local jurisdiction to be certified ENERGY STAR or EarthCraft Light Commercial.
-5 - 4.
+5 4.
 Require local government building renovations to be ENERGY STAR certified or follow LEED guidelines.

-Possible Points Points Applying For Community Measures 5 Offer incentives for green building certifications (LEED, EarthCraft, ENERGY STAR) such as expediting planning development review process, offering reductions/waivers of development fees or other methods of encouraging green building.
-5 Offer incentives for affordable and workforce housing entities to certify affordable housing as EarthCraft House, EarthCraft Multifamily, ENERGY STAR or LEED for Homes.
+30 30 Total Government Measures Points Possible Points Points Applying For Community Measures Offer incentives for green building certifications (LEED, EarthCraft, ENERGY STAR) such as expediting 5 planning development review process, offering reductions/waivers of development fees or other methods of encouraging green building.
+5 planning development review process, offering reductions/waivers of development fees or other methods 0 planning development review process, offering reductions/waivers of development fees or other methods of encouraging green building.
+6. Offer incentives for affordable and workforce housing entities to certify affordable housing as EarthCraft